-Paleomagnetic data quality of the Gauss chron at ICDP Site 5011-1 is very heterogeneous since it is based mainly on a single core, ICDP Site 5011-1C (Haltia and Nowaczyk, 2013).
+Palaeomagnetic data quality of the Gauss chron at ICDP Site 5011-1 is very heterogeneous since it is based mainly on a single core, ICDP 5011-1C (Haltia and Nowaczyk, 2013).
 Normal polarity in its earliest part is very well established.
-But, between ~ 3.55 and ~ 2.95 Ma (290 and 145 m composite depth) directions are fairly scattered due to numerous recovery gaps and bad core quality, with at least some increase of data coverage around the middle Gauss normal polarity phase.
+But between $\sim 3.55$ and $\sim 2.95$ Ma (290 and 145 m composite depth) directions are fairly scattered due to numerous recovery gaps and bad core quality, with at least some increase of data coverage around the middle Gauss normal polarity phase.
 Thus, the onset of the Mammoth and the termination of the Kaena reversed polarity subchrons are not clearly expressed.
 However, using the available data set of climate-proxy parameters a fairly robust age model could be achieved even for this interval.
-From ~ 2.95 Ma on (290 m composite depth) the ICDP Site 5011-1 composite is based on at least two cores and normal polarity within the upper Gauss chron is well expressed.
+From $\sim 2.95$ Ma on (290 m composite depth) the ICDP 5011-1 composite is based on at least two cores and normal polarity within the upper Gauss chron is well expressed.

-According to our study, the Matuyama Gauss reversal, consistently documented in cores ICDP Site 5011-1A and 1C (Haltia and Nowaczyk, 2013), occurred at 2.588 Ma, clearly within MIS 103 (Table 1, Fig. 5).
-Deino et al. (2006) provide an 40Ar/39Ar-based age of 2.589 ± 0.003 Ma from two tephras, tightly bracketing the Matuyama Gauss reversal in the upper part of a diatomite of the fluvio-lacustrine sediments in the Chemeron Basin, Central Kenya Rift, Afrika.
+According to our study, the Matuyama Gauss reversal, consistently documented in cores ICDP Site 5011-1A and 1C (Haltia and Nowaczyk, 2013), occurred at 2.588 Ma, clearly within MIS 103 (Table 1, Fig. 6).
+Deino et al. (2006) provide an ${}^{40}\text{Ar}/{}^{39}\text{Ar}$ -based age of $2.589 \pm 0.003$ Ma from two tephras, tightly bracketing the Matuyama Gauss reversal in the upper part of a diatomite of the fluvio-lacustrine sediments in the Chemeron Basin, Central Kenya Rift, Afrika.
 This would be in excellent agreement to our result.
-However, Deino et al. (2006) tune their radiometrically obtained age to an astronomically polarity time scale and shift this age to 2.610 Ma.
+However, Deino et al. (2006) tune their radiometrically obtained age to an astronomically polarity timescale and shift this age to 2.610 Ma.
 This is close to the age of 2.608 Ma, given by Lisiecki and Raymo (2005).
 But, this would place the Matuyama Gauss reversal into MIS 104, a cold interval.
-This contradicts our stratigraphic results that only allow to place the Matuyama Gauss reversal into the middle MIS 103 (Table 1, Fig. 5), that is, within a warm interval.
-This is also in agreement with findings by Prokopenko and Khursevich (2010) from Lake Baikal site BDP-96.
+This contradicts our stratigraphic results that only allow placement of the Matuyama Gauss reversal into the middle MIS 103 (Table 1, Fig. 6) (i.e. within a warm interval).
+This is also in agreement with findings by Prokopenko and Khursevich (2010) from Lake Baikal Site BDP-96.
 Thus, the Matuyama Gauss reversal at ICDP Site 5011-1, is definitely not recorded in MIS 104, but in MIS 103 at 2.588 Ma.
-The younger age of 2.581 Ma for this major reversal, given by Ogg and Smith (2004), places the Matuyama Gauss reversal into the late MIS 103 which also doesn't fit to results from Lake El'gygytgyn.
+The younger age of 2.581 Ma for this major reversal, given by Ogg and Smith (2004), places the Matuvama Gauss reversal into the late MIS 103 which also does not fit to results from Lake El'gygytgyn.